-she is potty trained
+they are potty trained

 Most preschools will require that children entering their program be toilet trained.
 This is because the teachers need to spend their time with the children teaching them new things, helping them learn how to play together, and generally supervising them.
 The ratio of teacher to student is lower in preschool than it is in daycare, so there simply aren’t enough adults to change diapers and clean up after toddlers all day.
 This often goes right along with children being independent enough for preschool.
-If your child has special needs, there’s an exception for her in this area as a part of the Americans with Disabilities Act.
+If your child has special needs, there’s an exception for them in this area as a part of the Americans with Disabilities Act.

-she has a schedule
+they have a schedule

-she is interested in other children
+they are interested in other children

 When children are around 2 years old, they’re often not quite interested in sharing with others or participating in group play.
 This is totally normal, but it’s not conducive to most preschool settings.
 If Baby enjoys sharing, playing in groups, and interacting with other toddlers, it’s a positive sign toward preschool preparedness.